chintanboghara/AWS-EC2-Instance-Creation-with-Vault-Secrets-Integration/README.md

    ```bash
    terraform apply
    ```
-   Confirm the deployment when prompted.
+   Confirm when prompted.

 5. **Verify the EC2 Instance**:
-   - Log in to your AWS Management Console and navigate to the EC2 dashboard.
+   - In the AWS Management Console, go to the **EC2 Dashboard**.
-   - Verify that the instance is created and tagged correctly.
+   - Select the instance and check the **Tags** tab for the `Secret` tag.
+   - Alternatively, use the AWS CLI:
+     ```bash
+     aws ec2 describe-instances --instance-ids <instance_id> --query 'Reservations[].Instances[].Tags'
+     ```

+## Viewing Secrets in AWS Console

+To confirm the secret is applied as a tag:
+1. Navigate to the **EC2 Dashboard**.
+2. Select the created instance.
+3. Go to the **Tags** tab.
+4. Check the `Secret` tag for the value from Vault.

 ## Cleanup

-To destroy the resources created by this configuration:
+Remove all resources with:
 ```bash
 terraform destroy
 ```

+## Security Note

+Tags are visible in the AWS console and not encrypted.
+Avoid using sensitive secrets in tags in production.

+## Troubleshooting

+- **Vault Errors**: Check AppRole credentials and policies.
+- **AWS Errors**: Confirm credentials have EC2 permissions.
+- **AMI Issues**: Ensure the AMI ID is valid for the region.